josefranciscomunozespinosa/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/Docker Class Exercise/README.md

 ## Deploying your Docker Image to Heroku

-1. Make sure you have a Heroku account.
+1. Make sure you have a Heroku account and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 2. Create your docker image from the steps above (Creating your first Docker Image).
 3. Deploy on Heroku.
 Copy and paste each command - one at a time.
 ```